BoronSpoon/equipment-reservation/README.md

 3. If there are too many reservations and it is overwhelming, you can hide the Read calendar in your calendar app and view it only when you need to.

 >The implementations details are in [details (Japanese)](https://github.com/rayanti/equipment-reservation/blob/master/details.md).

+## Usage
+- The equiment reservation infos are shown (as events) in Google Calendar.
+Clients will check the reservations on their PCs or phones, and make a reservation at an avaliable time (by creating events).
+- Settings like display name, what equipments to show in Google Calendar are saved in a Google Sheet.
+## About The Project
+- This project uses a service called [Google Apps Script(GAS)](https://script.google.com/home/start).
+GAS enables Google services to be connected by scripts.
+We will use Google Sheets and Google Calendar in this project.
+- The language used in GAS is JavaScript with V8 syntax (V8 is a runtime which is used in Chrome and Node.js).
+- Sheets acts as a database for user information, preferences and logging.
+Calendar acts as an UI and is used for adding, modifying, reviewing event.
+- There are two types of calendars we will use.
+The write calendar will be modified by the clients.
+The read calendar will be modified by the GAS service.
+When an event is modified on a write calendar, GAS applies the modification on the read calendar.

 <!-- ROADMAP -->
 ## Roadmap